giacbrd/ShallowLearn/README.rst

 it takes advantage of its optimizations (e.g. Cython) and support.

 It is possible to choose the Softmax loss function (default) or one of its two "approximations":
 Hierarchical Softmax and Negative Sampling.

+The parameter ``bucket`` configures the feature hashing space, i.e., the *hashing trick* described in [1]_.
+Using the hashing trick together with ``partial_fit(X, y)`` yields a powerful *online* text classifier (see onlinelearning_).

-It is also possible to load pre-trained word vectors at initialization, passing a Gensim ``Word2Vec`` or a ShallowLearn ``LabeledWord2Vec`` instance (the latter is retrievable from a ``GensimFastText`` model by the attribute ``classifier``).
+It is possible to load pre-trained word vectors at initialization, passing a Gensim ``Word2Vec`` or a ShallowLearn ``LabeledWord2Vec`` instance (the latter is retrievable from a ``GensimFastText`` model by the attribute ``classifier``).

-Using the hashing trick together with ``partial_fit(X, y)`` yield a powerful *online* text classifier.
+With method ``fit_embeddings(X)`` it is possible to pre-train word vectors, using the current parameter values of the model.

 Constructor argument names are a mix between the ones of Gensim and the ones of fastText (see this class docstring).
-In this example document features are word unigrams and bigrams, limiting the feature space to XXX with feature hashing.

 .. code:: python